 If you have seen suspicious behaviour at the company you work at you will want to know the answer to the question ‘how do you report theft in the workplace?’

-It can be incredibly difficult to handle a situation like this.
+It can be difficult to handle a situation like this.
 Because there are possible repercussions for being the individual who reported the activity.

 You do not want to find yourself in a difficult situation.
 With either your colleagues or your boss over a situation that you got involved in.

 If you ever find yourself in a situation where you think you may have seen something illegal taking place at work, it is a good idea to keep in mind the following advice and tips.

 Before you Report Theft – Make sure you know exactly what you saw

 The nature of deviant behaviour is that it is always going to be underhand and quiet.

 An individual will be very likely to keep their doings quiet and below the radar.
 So you will probably only ever see a small part of what they do.